jackra1n/RustBerry-PoE-Monitor/README.md

 ## 🛠️ Building

 ### Prerequisites
-For building from my PC to Rasberry Pi I'm using [cross](https://github.com/cross-rs/cross)
+For building for Rasberry Pi I'm using [cross](https://github.com/cross-rs/cross)

 ### Building for Raspberry Pi
 ```bash